Karen Carpenter

-Karen Anne Carpenter (March 2, 1950 – February 4, 1983) was an American musician who was the lead vocalist and drummer of the highly successful duo the Carpenters, formed with her older brother Richard.
+Karen Anne Carpenter (March 2, 1950 – February 4, 1983) was an American musician who was the lead vocalist and drummer of the musical duo the Carpenters, formed with her older brother Richard.
 With a distinctive three-octave contralto range, she was praised by her peers for her vocal skills.
 Carpenter appeared on Rolling Stones 2010 list of the 100 greatest singers of all time.

-Carpenter was born in New Haven, Connecticut and moved to Downey, California in 1963 with her family.
+Carpenter was born in New Haven, Connecticut, and moved to Downey, California, in 1963 with her family.
 She began to study the drums in high school and joined the Long Beach State choir in college.
-After several years of touring and recording, the Carpenters were signed to A&M Records in 1969, when Karen was 19 years old.
+After several years touring and recording, the Carpenters were signed to A&M Records in 1969, when Karen was 19 years old.
 They achieved enormous commercial and critical success throughout the 1970s.
 Initially, Carpenter was the band's full-time drummer, but she gradually took the role of frontwoman as her drumming was reduced to a handful of live showcases or tracks on albums.

 In 1975, Carpenter started exhibiting symptoms of anorexia nervosa due to the severe pressures of fame and her complicated family dynamics.
-She was never able to recover and died at the age of 32 in 1983 from complications related to her disorder, which was little-known outside celebrity circles at the time.
+She never recovered and died at the age of 32 in 1983 from complications related to her disorder, which was little known outside celebrity circles at the time.
 Carpenter's death sparked worldwide attention and research into eating disorders and body dysmorphia.
-Interest in her life and death has spawned numerous documentaries and films.
+Interest in her life and death has produced numerous documentaries and films.